 The Wandering Whistling Duck prefers deep vegetated lagoons and swamps, flooded grasslands, sewerage farms, grain stubbles, pastures, irrigated lands and rice fields.

-The Wandering Whistling Duck breeds in the northern wet season which is during January to April.
+The Wandering Whistling Duck breeds in the northern wet season which is from January - April.
 The nest is a scrape in the ground out of reach of rising floodwaters, and is hidden in tall grass or shrubbery and lined with grass.
 Wandering Whistling Ducks are monogamous, and pair-bonds are most likely life-long.
 The female Wandering Whistling Duck will produce between 7 - 15 eggs and will incubate the eggs for approximately 30 days.

 Shrill high pitched whistle on ground and in flight.